-Sanderson Reflects on the HST Alma Mater
+Leon Sanderson recently reflected on the composition of the HST Alma Mater.

 An alma mater is written to recognize a school providing training and growth for life ahead.
 The graduate school of Harding with its beginning in Searcy in 1954 has a rich heritage out of which this process has occurred for more than 1200 students.
 With the desire to affirm and celebrate the service of Harding School of Theology, Bill Flatt, Don Kinder and Leon Sanderson set out to write an honoring piece.